Leopard Orchid (Ansellia africana) Indoor Care, Propagation, Problems and Solutions

 If Leopard Orchids are not receiving adequate nitrogen, they will start growing a trash basket with numerous non-absorbing roots growing upwards.

-In feeding, it is better to err on the side of underfeeding than overfeeding as overfeeding may result in the loss of roots thus death of the orchid.
+In feeding, it is better to err on the side of underfeeding than overfeeding as can result in the loss of roots and death of the orchid.
 It can also lead to vegetative growth instead of flower production.

 Potting Mix

-The best potting mix for Leopard Orchid should be rich in organic matter, loose, free-draining bark soil to prevent it from getting soggy while providing the required nutrients.
-Orchid potting mixes are ideal for this orchid.
+The best potting mix for Leopard Orchid should be a rich, loose, well-draining bark soil to prevent it from getting soggy while providing the required nutrients.
+A mix of 50% Orchid bark, 30% Charcoal (to improve aeration) and 20% Perlite or sphagnum moss is ideal for this orchid.

 Repotting